Mike2020x/api-postgresql-prisma/README.md

 ## This is a solution to the *Express API* project of the Make It Real course.

 ## The challenge
-Create an API using postgreSQL and Express NodeJs
+Create an API using postgreSQL and Prisma

 ## Description
 This API is a simple CRUD to manage a list of contacts.
 The API has the following endpoints: